Lyqed/the-gateway-baseline/README.md

-The Gateway Baseline states the requirements for attributing AI traffic as well as: why an authoritative figure (the dollars the provider actually billed) beats an estimate, and the trust choice a team makes.
+The Gateway Baseline states the requirements for attributing AI traffic as well as why an authoritative figure (the dollars the provider actually billed) beats an estimate, and the trust choice a team makes.
 Single static page, Next.js / React / Tailwind v4 / TypeScript, built with pnpm.